AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/lifecycle/ios.md

 ---
-title: Mobile Core lifecycle extension in iOS
+title: Mobile Core Lifecycle extension in iOS
-description: A guide explaining how to use the Mobile Core lifecycle extension in iOS.
+description: A guide explaining how to use the Mobile Core Lifecycle extension in iOS.
+keywords:
+- Lifecycle
+- Lifecycle for Mobile Core
+- iOS
+- Product overview
 ---

 # Lifecycle extension in iOS